AILab-CVC/YOLO-World/README.md

 We recommend that everyone **use English to communicate on issues**, as this helps developers from around the world discuss, share experiences, and answer questions together.

 ## 🔥 Updates
+`[2024-5-18]:` YOLO-World models have been [integrated with the FiftyOne computer vision toolkit](https://docs.voxel51.com/integrations/ultralytics.html#open-vocabulary-detection) for streamlined open-vocabulary inference across image and video datasets.
 `[2024-5-16]:` Hey guys!
 Long time no see!
 This update contains (1) [fine-tuning guide](https://github.com/AILab-CVC/YOLO-World?#highlights--introduction) and (2) [TFLite Export](./docs/tflite_deploy.md) with INT8 Quantization.
 `[2024-5-9]:` This update contains the real [`reparameterization`](./docs/reparameterize.md) 🪄, and it's better for fine-tuning on custom datasets and improves the training/inference efficiency 🚀!
 `[2024-4-28]:` Long time no see!
 This update contains bugfixs and improvements: (1) ONNX demo; (2) image demo (support tensor input); (2) new pre-trained models; (3) image prompts; (4) simple version for fine-tuning / deployment; (5) guide for installation (include a `requirements.txt`).